austinh-io/JavaScript-E-commerce-Frontend/README.md

 # Simple E-commerce Frontend v2

-> An e-commerce site frontend made only with TS and Vite
+> An e-commerce site frontend made only with TypeScript, Vite, and built-in JavaScript APIs.

 I have completely redone this project from the ground up, this time using TypeScript and Vite.